andrhua/renaissance-client/README.md

 Download [.apk](../master/android-debug.apk).

 ## Built with
-- A custom drawing recognition [model](https://github.com/andrhua/renaissance-keras) written in Tensorflow and deployed to Google Cloud AI Platform.
+- A custom drawing recognition [model](https://github.com/andrhua/renaissance-keras) written in Tensorflow and deployed to Google Cloud AI Platform for requesting online predictions.

 - Client app developed with the help of LibGDX framework, and technically is able to run anywhere with JRE 1.8 installed.